 • Cutting the Rope Lights – In order to cut these lights you’ll want one of many following, a PVC pipe cutter, box cutter or heavy-duty scissors.
 It is advisable to contain the pipe cutter since you obtain a straighter edge and there’s less chance of cutting crooked.
 The entire pipe has slash marks about the pipe to inform you where it can be cut.
 Do not cut anywhere that’s not marked or else you will find yourself ruining that piece of light making this useless.
 These slash marks run from either eighteen inches or thirty-six inches.

-See also: Long Island Lighting Stores
+See also: Design Recessed Lighting Layout

 The two wire type is every eighteen inches along with the three wire, or chaser lights, is every thirty-six inches.
 You should measure the area you need to cover carefully and select the rope type in accordance with just how long the rope needs to be.
 If thirty-six inches is simply too long you will need to get the two-wire light.
 Make the cut cleanly and then trim from the excess copper wire from your end by bending the sunlight to show it.
 Once it can be properly prepared, you’ll want to add the connector kit or splice another color or length to the sunlight.